fkarg/fkarg.github.io/staged/longtermplans.md

 Write down a few bullet points if you want.

 ## What to Expect
-Reality tends to fit in somewhere inbetween.
-Most of the time, it's neither utmost paradise, nor ultimate tragedy.
+Reality tends to fit in somewhere in between.
+Most of the time, it is neither utmost paradise, nor ultimate tragedy.

 Visualizing these two scenarios should give you a sense for the difference you